-The Dordt College teacher education program prepares students for service in diverse settings, equipping them with God-centered reflective and transformative skills, knowledge, and dispositions for teaching, learning, and leading.
+The Dordt University teacher education program prepares students for service in diverse settings, equipping them with God-centered reflective and transformative skills, knowledge, and dispositions for teaching, learning, and leading.

 - Strong professional and personal relationships between professors and students

 - Faculty who have more than 200 years of combined experience in every grade and subject level from PK - 12

 - A teacher education program that combines theory and practice; students receive classroom experience every year prior to their student teaching semester

 Dordt education students: